-Selling or exchanging shares of the Fund are taxable events that may be subject to federal income tax.
+Selling or exchanging shares of a Fund are taxable events that may be subject to federal income tax.
 Depending on the purchase price and the sale or exchange price, you may have a gain or a loss on any shares sold or exchanged.
 Generally, receiving income or capital gain distributions (whether reinvested or taken in cash) are taxable events.
-These distributions are taxable as ordinary income or capital gains, which may be taxable at different rates depending on how long the Fund has held an asset.
+These distributions are taxable as ordinary income or capital gains, which may be taxable at different rates depending on how long a Fund has held an asset.
+However, AlphaCentric SWBC Municipal Opportunities Fund intends to make dividend distributions that will be exempt from federal income tax, but all or a portion of these distributions may be subject to the federal alternative minimum tax as well as state and local taxes.
+AlphaCentric SWBC Municipal Opportunities Fund expects that some dividend and capital gain distributions will be subject to federal income tax.

 Any tax liabilities generated by your transactions or by receiving distributions are your responsibility.
-You may want to avoid making a substantial investment when the Fund is about to make a taxable distribution because you would be responsible for any taxes on the distribution regardless of how long you have owned your shares.
-The Fund may produce capital gains even if it does not have income to distribute and performance has been poor.
+You may want to avoid making a substantial investment when a Fund is about to make a taxable distribution because you would be responsible for any taxes on the distribution regardless of how long you have owned your shares.
+A Fund may produce capital gains even if it does not have income to distribute and performance has been poor.

-Early each year, the Fund will mail to you a statement setting forth the federal income tax information for all distributions made during the previous year.
+Early each year, the Funds will mail to you a statement setting forth the federal income tax information for all distributions made during the previous year.
 If you do not provide your taxpayer identification number, your account will be subject to backup withholding.

-The Fund must report to the IRS and furnish to shareholders the cost basis information for shares purchased and sold.
-The Fund uses average cost as its standing (default) tax lot identification method for all shareholders, which means this method is used to determine which specific shares are deemed to be sold when there are multiple purchases on different dates at differing NAVs, and the entire position is not sold at one time.
+The Funds must report to the IRS and furnish to shareholders the cost basis information for shares purchased and sold.
+Each Fund uses average cost as its standing (default) tax lot identification method for all shareholders, which means this method is used to determine which specific shares are deemed to be sold when there are multiple purchases on different dates at differing NAVs, and the entire position is not sold at one time.
 Shareholders may, however, choose a method other than the Fund's standing method at the time of their purchase or upon sale of covered shares.
 Shareholders should consult their tax advisors to determine the best IRS-accepted cost basis method for their tax situation and to obtain more information about how cost basis reporting applies to them.
-Shareholders also should carefully review the cost basis information provided to them by the Fund and make any additional basis, holding period or other adjustments that are required when reporting these amounts on their federal income tax returns.
+Shareholders also should carefully review the cost basis information provided to them by a Fund and make any additional basis, holding period or other adjustments that are required when reporting these amounts on their federal income tax returns.